-If the wearer's mood ring turns yellow, we shift to the realm of mixed emotions.
+When mood rings turn yellow, we shift to the realm of mixed emotions.
 You're alert, but anxious.
 You may be feeling apprehensive.
 Sometimes if the color is yellow, it can represent overthinking.
 Your mind may be wandering to unconfirmed situations.

 Amber Mood Ring Meaning

 Brown Mood Ring Meaning

-If the ring is brown, you are walking on a thin line.
+Brown mood rings mean you are walking on a thin line.
 You're probably dealing some mixed emotions right now.
 The apprehension has gotten worse.
 Brown indicates the murkiness of your mood, which is unsettled, nervous, and on edge.

 Gray Mood Ring Meaning

-When the mood ring turns gray, it is really the preface to black.
+When mood rings turn gray or silver colored, it is really the preface to black.
 It is the beginning stages of true worry, fear, and the feeling as if something bad is going to happen.
 You're starting to feel strained and overwhelmed.
 Maybe work is starting to grate on your nerves, or the threat of losing a job.

 Black Mood Ring Meaning

-If your mood ring turns black, you are experiencing both the coldest color temperature that represents true stress and turmoil.
+When mood rings turn black, the wearer experiences both the coldest color temperature that represents true stress and turmoil.
 A wearer with a black mood is completely overwhelmed and lost.
 This person needs to relax immediately and get their spirits up.

-Even though we know that the meanings behind mood ring colors have less to do with emotions and more with surface body temperature, the idea of a ring displaying our emotions is still pretty cool.
+Even though we know that mood ring color meanings have less to do with the wearer's emotions and more with surface body temperature, the idea of a ring displaying our emotions is still pretty cool.